 For those that are still “Frankensteining” things together, it adds up to a frustrating task – one that takes time and energy that you could be devoting to more strategic aspects of your job.

 Want more info on how to do it?
-Here are a few places to get started:
+Here are a couple of free resources to get started with:

 - Job Description Toolkit [Curated Tools & Resources]

 - Competency Based Job Descriptions: How to Build them Correctly [Blog Post]